recarnot/terraform-github-cicd-bootstrap/README.md

 Just edit the "*terraform_deploy.yml*" file to customize your workflow.

-Mostly the variables :

-- TFE_ORGANIZATION
-- TFE_WORKSPACE_NAME

-You can add variable to workspace using the "*Creates TFC Workspace variables*" step.
+For example you can add variables to workspace using the "*Creates TFC Workspace variables*" step.

 ```yaml
 name: 'Terraform'